ronald-de-rooij/radioswitch-laravel/laravel-docs/initialSetup/localSetup.md

 ### Build the Docker containers

-To build, execute the following commands: (note, this step can take some time)
+To build, execute the following commands: (note: this step can take some time)

 * `cd app`
 * `sudo docker-compose --env-file ../src/.env up -d --build`